-238 SPEECH AND DEBATE COMPETITION I 1 UNIT
+238 SPEECH AND DEBATE COMPETITION I

-This is the introductory course to intercollegiate forensics: Cuyamaca's Speech and Debate Team.
-It is designed to give students preparation procedures for competitive speech/debate tournaments.
-Students will learn the requirements for the four major areas of competitive speaking: public address, oral interpretation, impromptu/extemporaneous speaking, and debate.
-Students will be required to participate or observe at one tournament or public speaking activity.
+1 hour lecture, 1 hour laboratory

+This is the introductory course to intercollegiate

+forensics: Cuyamaca's Speech and Debate

+Team.
+It is designed to give students

+preparation procedures for competitive speech/

+debate tournaments.
+Students will learn the

+requirements for the four major areas of

+competitive speaking: public address, oral

+interpretation, impromptu/extemporaneous

+speaking, and debate.
+Students will be required

+to participate or observe at one tournament or

+public speaking activity.

-239 SPEECH AND DEBATE COMPETITION II
+239 SPEECH AND DEBATE COMPETITION II 2 UNITS